jovankoledin/jovankoledin.github.io/_posts/2024-11-26-How-Do-FPGAs-Actually-Work.md

 in Figure 8 (above!).
 Simply, when the clk pin is high the Q pin is set to whatever D value is present.
 When the clk pin is low Q holds its state.
 D-Flip-Flops act as a storage component, as shown in the first two elements in the truth table maintaining whatever value Q was previously set to
 (effectively storing the previous D value).
 What are the D Flip flops purpose in the logic blocks in our FPGA?
 As you may be able to guess they act as a mini memory storage block that allow us to store state and data information between clock cycles.
-By combining multiple D flip-flopswith logic gates from our LUTs you can create more intricate sequential circuits like counters shift registers, and state machines within your FPGA.
+By combining multiple D flip-flops with logic gates from our LUTs you can create more intricate sequential circuits like counters, shift registers, and state machines within your FPGA.

 ### Interconnection Resources

-We started this post by looking at the diagram in Figure 1 and getting a fundamental understanding of the Logic Blocks that are present throughout our FPGA and how they are programmed by the user.
+We started this post by looking at the diagram in Figure 1 and getting a fundamental understanding of the elements in our Logic Blocks.
 But we still have the other crucial part of our basic FPGA, the interconnection resources.
-These interconnects in our FPGAs are essentially built using many different wires that are running between all of the logic blocks in our FPGA.
-When we want to connect any two specific logic blocks, for example to implement higher bit adders, we tell the switch block to close the connection between those two LBs that we want to chain together.
+These interconnects in our FPGAs are essentially built
+using many different wires and switch boxes that run between all of the logic blocks in our FPGA.
+If we want to connect any two specific logic blocks,
+for example to implement a 2 bit adder, we tell the switch block to close the connection between those two LBs that we want to chain together.

 ![Alt text](/images/FPGA/Figure9.png)
 Figure 9.
 FPGA programmable interconnect diagram [1]